The best sugar-free pumpkin roll recipe

 Whenever possible, always use fresh ingredients, but we know that fresh pumpkins are not always available.

-When purchasing canned pumpkin, make sure that it is 100 percent pure and there is no added sugar.
+When purchasing canned pumpkin, make sure that it is 100 percent pure and has no added sugar.
 Always check the nutritional values label and the ingredients list to confirm that there is no added sugar.

 Pumpkin Pie mix or Pumpkin Pie filling is not the same thing as pumpkin puree.
 Pumpkin pie mix and Pumpkin pie filling have added sugar and spices.
 The pumpkin pie filling (or pumpkin pie mix) is definitely to be avoided when making diabetic-friendly desserts.